WorldIDRouter smart contract

 Deploy template app

 First, you have to go to a node provider that supports World Chain Sepolia.
 You can use Alchemy or any of the other providers listed in the World Chain documentation.
 Once you have a node provider account, you need to get an RPC URL for the World Chain Sepolia network.
 For a simple deployment, the public RPC URL is sufficient.
 However, for doing a fork deployment, you will need to run a local fork of World Chain Sepolia using anvil which requires higher requirements on the RPC provider for forking the network.
-First, we will fork the World Chain Sepolia network using anvil:WORLD_ID_ROUTER
+First, we will fork the World Chain Sepolia network using anvil:- WORLD_ID_ROUTER: The address of the World ID router contract that will verify the proofs (can be found in the World ID documentation)

-: The app ID that was generated in the Developer PortalNEXT_PUBLIC_ACTION
+- NEXT_PUBLIC_APP_ID: The app ID that was generated in the Developer Portal

-: The action ID as configured in the Developer Portal
+- NEXT_PUBLIC_ACTION: The action ID as configured in the Developer Portal

-contract to the World Chain Sepolia network using the provided RPC URL and private key.
+Contract contract to the World Chain Sepolia network using the provided RPC URL and private key.

 Local Web Setup

-file.
+Set up your environment variables in the.env file.
 You will need to set the following variables:

-: The app ID as configured in the Worldcoin Developer Portal.NEXT_PUBLIC_ACTION
+- NEXT_PUBLIC_APP_ID: The app ID as configured in the Worldcoin Developer Portal.

-: The action ID as configured in the Worldcoin Developer Portal.NEXT_PUBLIC_WALLETCONNECT_ID
+- NEXT_PUBLIC_ACTION: The action ID as configured in the Worldcoin Developer Portal.

-: The address of the contract deployed in the previous step.
+- NEXT_PUBLIC_CONTRACT_ADDRESS: The address of the contract deployed in the previous step.

-on each run of pnpm dev
+src/abi/ContractAbi.json on each run of pnpm dev.

 Iterating

-After making changes to the contract, you should:- re-run the
+After making changes to the contract, you should:- re-run the forge createcommand from above

-environment variable with the new contract address - if your contract ABI has changed, restart the local web server
+- if your contract ABI has changed, restart the local web server

 Testing

 You’ll need to import the private keys on the local testnet into your wallet used for local development.
-The default development seed phrase istest test test test test test test test test test test junk
+The default development seed phrase istest test test test test test test test test test test junk.

 This is only for local development.
 Do not use this seed phrase on mainnet or